Mm0p/digitalgarden/src/site/notes/Ingrid Market/Fresh Produce/Before going back to University!.md

 ![IMG_5194.jpg|400](/img/user/SchoolNotes/ImageBank/IMG_5194.jpg)
 It makes the view into my room (Accompanied by the lamps) very nice to look at, I am sure there is a word that fits the feeling I want to describe but I can’t seem to think of it at the moment.

-The poster’s I like, but to me makes it feel more like a ==dorm== than my home; which I *don’t* love.
+The poster’s I like, but to this makes it feel more like a ==dorm== room than my home; which I *don’t* love.

-I seem to have forgotten a big chunk of Ryuichi’s song - ‘Merry Christmas, Mr. Lawrence’, as well as gotten slightly worse at the ‘Mia and Sebastians Theme’.
+I seem to have forgotten a big portion of Ryuichi’s song - ‘Merry Christmas, Mr. Lawrence’, as well as gotten slightly worse at the ‘Mia and Sebastians Theme’.
 	This is okay to me, I have started learning Patrick Watson’s rendition of Perfect Days by Lou Reed, this song makes me feel a certain way!
 #### About the ==Blog==
-The Blog seems to me like a way to Journal, this is because I kind of find it hard to keep motivation!!
+The Blog seems to me like a way to Journal, this is because I kind of find it hard to keep motivated!!
 I think that is okay and I will push past it.

 I **HAVE** been focusing too much on the look of the website though!
 I spent maybe 2 hours getting the ==highlights== looking the way they do, and although I absolutely LOVE it, I am unsure whether it was worth staying up till 5AM to do!
 	Next I would like to perfect the Sidebar, maybe JUST turn it into a Nav up the top of the page, although i’m unsure the **best** way to do this!